search

 Who was buried in the Great Pyramid of Giza?

-The Great Pyramid of Giza was constructed as the massive, eternal tomb of the Fourth Dynasty Egyptian Pharaoh Khufu.
-Built around 2560 BCE, it is the oldest and largest of the three primary pyramids at the Giza complex.
+The Great Pyramid of Giza was constructed as the eternal tomb for the Fourth Dynasty Pharaoh Khufu.
+Built around 2560 BCE, it is the oldest of the Seven Wonders of the Ancient World and the only one to remain largely intact today.

 Reviews & Comments